timescale/docs/timescaledb/getting-started/compress-data.md

 there might be situations where you need to [manually compress chunks][compress-manual].

 Use this query to manually compress chunks that consist of data older than 2 weeks.
-Note that if you created the compression policy above, you will receive an error because the chunks are already compressed unless you add the `if_not_compressed` parameter shown below.
+If you create the compression policy above, you receive an error.
+This is because the chunks are already compressed unless you add the `if_not_compressed` parameter.

 ```sql
 SELECT compress_chunk(i, if_not_compressed=>true)